 Different OSes render different images.

 As each platform and environment renders different slightly images relative to Linux (which these images were built from), so running these tests across all OSes isn’t optimal.
 We could generate different images for each OS, but it’s overkill in my opinion; we need to know if something fundamental changed with our plotting without actually looking at the plots (like the docs at dev.pyvista.com)

 Based on these points, image regression testing only occurs on Linux CI, and multi-sampling is disabled as that seems to be one of the biggest difference between software and hardware based rendering.

-git with large images.
-Small variations between versions and
+with large images.
+Small variations between versions and environments

-is allowable (and will be logged as a warning) while values over that
+(and will be logged as a warning) while values over that amount will